Arsenical bronze: Health effects of arsenical bronze use

-Arsenic is an element with a vaporization point of 615 °C, such that arsenical oxide will be lost from the melt before or during casting, and fumes from fire setting for mining and ore processing have long been known to attack the nervous system, eyes, lungs and skin.
+Arsenic is an element with a vaporization point of 615 °C, such that arsenical oxide will be lost from the melt before or during casting, and fumes from fire setting for mining and ore processing have long been known to attack the nervous system, eyes, lungs, and skin.

 Chronic arsenic poisoning leads to peripheral neuropathy, which can cause weakness in the legs and feet.
 It has been speculated that this lay behind the legend of lame smiths in many cultures and myths, such as the Greek god Hephaestus.
+As Hephaestus was an iron-age smith, not a bronze-age smith, the connection would be one from ancient folk memory.

 A well-preserved mummy of a man who lived around 3,200 BC found in the Ötztal Alps, popularly known as Ötzi, showed high levels of both copper particles and arsenic in his hair.
 This, along with Ötzi's copper axe blade, which is 99.7% pure copper, has led scientists to speculate that he was involved in copper smelting.

 Modern uses of arsenical bronze

 Arsenical bronze has seen little use in the modern period.
-It appears that the closest equivalent goes by the name of arsenical copper, defined as copper with under 0.5 wt% As, below the accepted percentage in archaeological artefacts.
-The presence of 0.5 wt% arsenic in copper lowers the electrical conductivity to 34% of that of pure copper, and even as little as 0.05 wt% decreases it by 15%.
+It appears that the closest equivalent goes by the name of arsenical copper, defined as copper with under 0.5% arsenic by mass, below the accepted percentage in archaeological artifacts.
+The presence of 0.5% arsenic in copper lowers the electrical conductivity to 34% of that of pure copper, and even as little as 0.05% decreases it by 15%.